University Student CV example

 • Write a compelling cover letter: Your cover letter gives you the chance to expand upon your CV and explain why you want the job, and what makes you the ideal candidate.
 Jobseeker’s high-quality cover-letter templates can provide inspiration.

 • Use a clean, professional CV design: The layout and design of your CV can make a big difference in the competition for sought-after graduate jobs.
 Use a CV layout that’s clear and easy-to-read, with subtle use of colour, columns and bold and larger fonts for headings.
-Jobseeker has various university student CV templates to help your CV to stand out.
+Jobseeker has various university student CV templates to help your CV or resume to stand out.

 Key Takeaways for a University Student CV